crossplane/crossplane/docs/api/crossplaneio/stack-gcp/database-gcp-crossplane-io-v1beta1.md

 ## CloudSQLInstanceParameters

 CloudSQLInstanceParameters define the desired state of a Google CloudSQL instance.
+Most of its fields are direct mirror of GCP DatabaseInstance object.
+See https://cloud.google.com/sql/docs/mysql/admin-api/rest/v1beta4/instances#DatabaseInstance

 Appears in: